001mol264561-jpg/IoT-Reproduction/README.md

 ## 5. Reproduction Guide
 Enter the directory, interactively open the corresponding notebook and run it.
 Each notebook contains detailed Markdown comments that break down the steps of feature engineering and model evaluation.
+### 01_meidan_denat
+1. Run `01_meidan_denat/aucpr.ipynb` to observe the benchmark performance.
+2. Run `01_meidan_denat/idle mix active.ipynb` to observe the stability of the model under dynamic behavior.
+#### Programming Logic
+1. After loading the dataset, the code immediately performs a "blinding" process, removing strong identifying features such as src_ip, dst_ip, src_port, and dst_port.
+This forces the model to learn traffic behavior patterns.
+2. Stream-level metadata was selected: duration, src_bytes, dst_bytes, src_pkts, dst_pkts, as well as service and proto.
+3. In idle mix active.ipynb, we mix traffic from different lifecycles of the device to verify whether the model can penetrate state interference and accurately pinpoint the device model.
+#### Results
+1. In binary classification tasks (normal vs. fragile), the model's AUCPR on the test set typically exceeds 0.95.
+2. When identifying specific device models, the accuracy rate remains above 90%, even when behind NAT and with the IP address hidden.

+### 02_Okui_IPFIX_Aggregation
+`02_Okui_IPFIX_Aggregation/aucpr+idle mix active.ipynb`
+#### Programming Logic
+1. The code first maps network traffic to specific service types based on the target port (dst_port) and protocol.
+2. Grouping and aggregating by [time window, source IP, service type], the statistics (maximum, minimum, mean, sum) of packet count and byte count for each service are calculated.
+Then, the service type is pivoted as a column to generate a highly interpretable feature matrix of hundreds of dimensions, such as DNS_src_bytes_sum.
+#### Results
+`image/IDLE ACTIVE MIX.png` `image/Reproduced AUCPR.png`
+### 03_Sivanathan_Behavioral_Profiling
+`03_Sivanathan_Behavioral_Profiling/Sivanathan.ipynb`
+#### Programming Logic
+1. Calculate the time difference between two adjacent streams to generate the Sleep Time feature.
+2. The number of unique ports (dst_port_nunique) and specific signaling frequencies within the statistics window.
+#### Results
+`image/3.1.jpg` `image/3.2.jpg`  `image/3.3.jpg`

+### 04_Pinheiro_Packet_Length
+`04_Pinheiro_Packet_Length/AUCPR+IDLE MIX ACTIVE.ipynb`
+#### Programming Logic
+1. Strictly slice the timestamps in 1-second windows.
+2. Within one second, only four core dimensions are extracted: total number of packets, total number of bytes, mean packet length, and standard deviation of packet length (Std Dev).
+These are then fed into the random forest model.
+#### Results
+`image/4.jpg`

+### 05_Yang_Semantic
+`05_Yang_Semantic/test4.ipynb`
+#### Programming Logic
+1. GroupShuffleSplit is used to split the network according to Groups to ensure that the model encounters truly "unseen" network states on the test set.
+2. When the validation set loss (val_loss) stops decreasing, the learning rate is automatically halved (factor=0.5) to help the model escape local optima in the complex high-dimensional fingerprint space.
+3. During training, class_weight is passed to model.fit to force the neural network to focus on the "minority" devices with a very small traffic share.
+#### Results
+`image/5.jpg`

+### 06_Fan_AutoIoT_SemiSupervised
+`06_Fan_AutoIoT_SemiSupervised/Fan.ipynb`
+#### Programming Logic
+1. Instead of using fully labeled training data, the code deliberately masks 92% of the training labels.
+It creates a scenario where only 8% of the data is labeled (X_L), and the vast majority remains unlabeled (X_U).
+This perfectly mimics a dynamic IoT environment where new, unlabeled traffic constantly flows in.
+2. The model (AutoIoTClassifier) treats the statistical feature vector as a 1D sequence and uses a Convolutional Neural Network (Conv1D and MaxPool1D) backbone to extract a high-dimensional latent representation ($Z$).
+The network then splits into two multi-task branches:
+   1. Head 1 (Specific IoT Classes): A multi-class output for pinpointing specific device types or behaviors.
+   2. Head 2 (Binary/Broad Category): A binary output.
+4. To utilize the 92% unlabeled data, the code implements a CCLP (Consistent Classification with Label Propagation) loss mechanism:
+   1. It calculates cosine similarities (compute_H) between the latent representations of labeled and unlabeled data in each batch.
+   2. It performs graph-based label propagation (label_propagation_FU) to automatically assign "pseudo-labels" to the unlabeled data based on their distance to the labeled data.
+   3. It computes a specialized CCLP loss that forces the neural network's predictions for the unlabeled data to align with these pseudo-labels.
+#### Results
+`image/6.jpg`

+### compare
 | Notebook | Core Technology Path | feature |
 |---|---|---|
 | 01_meidan_denat | IP Blinding+LightGBM Stream Level Classification | Accurately identify internal vulnerable assets through NAT |